ni/arbitrary-session-management/README.md

 >
 > - Rename the RPCs and modify the input/output fields to suit your specific resource.
 > - The fundamental pattern-**initialize/acquire** and **close/release**-remains unchanged.
-> - Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any arbitrary functionality your application requires.
+> - Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any functionality your application requires.
 > - This design allows the resource to be efficiently shared among multiple Measurement Plugins.

 ---